Mana (series)

+In August 2024, a new mainline installment in the series, titled Visions of Mana, was released.

-The Mana series reception has been very uneven, with early games rated higher by critics than more recent titles.
-Secret of Mana has been regarded as one of the best 2D action role-playing games ever made, and their music has inspired several orchestral concerts, while the games from the World of Mana series have been rated considerably lower.
+The Mana series reception has been very uneven, with early games rated significantly higher by critics than more recent titles.
+Secret of Mana has been regarded as one of the best 2D action role-playing games ever made, and its music has inspired several orchestral concerts, while the games from the World of Mana series have been rated considerably lower.
 By 2021, the series had sold over 8 million copies.